thephpleague/period/docs/4.0/definitions.md

 ## Concepts

 - **interval** - `Period` is a PHP implementation of a left closed right open datetime interval which consists of two datepoints and the duration between them.
+This means that:

-This library assumes that the starting datepoint is included into the interval.
-Conversely, the ending datepoint is excluded from the specified interval.
-The starting datepoint is always less than or equal to the ending datepoint.
+    - The starting datepoint is included into the interval whereas the ending datepoint is excluded from it.
+    - The starting datepoint is always less than or equal to the ending datepoint.

 - **datepoint** - A position in time expressed as a `DateTimeImmutable` object.

-- **duration** - The continuous portion of time between two datepoints is called the duration.
-This duration is defined as a `DateInterval` object.
+- **duration** - The continuous portion of time between two datepoints expressed as a `DateInterval` object.
 The duration cannot be negative.

 ## Arguments